mkjanke/ESP32-Weather-Station/README.md

 * Displays weather by updating objects on Nextion Intellegent Display
 * Displays 5-day forecast by updating Nextion objects using data from Openweathermap API

+### Issues

+Likely has memory leaks, may occasinally crash.

 ### Libraries/Dependencies

 *  Uses NimBLE (Bluetooth) to scan Ruuvi tags.